 - Impaired depth, time and space perceptions

 The rate of LSD abuse is a little higher in the age group of 18 to 25 year olds versus high school aged.
 But this is the age group that sees the largest amount of LSD use.
 The NSDUH reports that 12.1 percent of young adults in the 18 to 25 age group have tried LSD once in a lifetime.
-However, this is down from 15.9 percent in 2002.
-So, the use of LSD is declining in all age groups—at least in the short term.
+However, this is down from 15.9 percent in 2002.2 So the use of LSD is declining in all age groups—at least in the short term.

 LSD Addiction Help